aws-samples/eks_gpu_and_trainuim_perceiver_io_training/README.md

 We demonstrate how to simplify the build process by using a single Docker image for Trainuim and GPU instances.
 We start with [AWS Deep Learning AMI](https://docs.aws.amazon.com/dlami/) on Amazon Linux or Ubuntu, preinstalled with popular deep learning frameworks.
 Then we build a Docker image that supports x86/AMD instances such as G5, P4, and Trn/Inf, as well as Graviton-based instances such as G5g.
 To abstract the AI accelerator chips, we use [Python venv](https://docs.python.org/3/tutorial/venv.html).
 CUDA for P and G instances and Neuron SDK for Trn and Inf instances.

+We describe how to simplify deployment by specifying a single deployment specification for the training job and using Karpenter to prioritize instance types based on availability and cost.
+For example, we use a Karpenter provisioner for Trn instances and another provisioner for GPU instances.
+The `.spec.weight` indicates the priority we want to set for each instance type.
+We can set more granular instance types by adding another Karpenter for G5G, which is a Graviton-based instance with NVIDIA T4G Tensor Core.

 ## Setup
 *
 * Deploy P3 Spot-based mixed instances node-group.